alast-ai/CloneCraft/README.md

 # CloneCraft
-CloneCraft is an open-source recreation of the game Minecraft.
+CloneCraft is a work in progress open-source recreation of the game Minecraft.
+CloneCraft is in heavy development still!

 ## Features
 * Servers!